-This programme will provide rigorous, technically demanding yet applications-oriented training in economics.
-Students exiting the degree will have acquired the knowledge and skills for professions that require economic literacy and analytical tools to tackle economic problems.
-Students have choices in the modules for quantitative techniques, microeconomics and macroeconomics to suit their goals: those looking for a conventional blend of training in economic theory and policy, and hoping to continue to graduate studies in Economics, and those wanting to specialise in more application-focused training, suitable for practitioner roles in the industry.
+This programme will provide rigorous, technically demanding yet applications-oriented training in financial economics.
+Students exiting the degree will have acquired the knowledge and skills for professions that require a broad economics background and an extensive knowledge of the financial sectors and its concerns.
+Students have choices in the modules for quantitative techniques and microeconomics to suit their goals: those looking for a conventional blend of training in financial economic theory and policy, and hoping to continue to graduate studies in Finance or Economics, and those wanting to specialise in more application-focused training, suitable for practitioner roles in the industry.

-Foundation Year:
+Foundation Year Aims:

-Teaching in the Foundation Year is designed to prepare students for the Year 1 of the BSc , with a particular requirement for an increased emphasis on technical skills required in later years of the programme.
+Teaching in the Foundation Year is designed to prepare students for Year 1 of the BSc, with a particular requirement for an increased emphasis on technical skills required in later years of all these programmes.